SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Function Parameter Names
 ------------------------

-All of the functions shown above define :newTerm:`parameter names` for their parameters:
+All of the above functions define :newTerm:`parameter names` for their parameters:

 .. testcode:: functionParameterNames